-At the end of Part 1 I was pondering the idea of ‘what’ else could I do with this (donor) experience.
+(Still) Embracing Hope At the end of Part 1 I was pondering the idea of ‘what’ else could I do with this (donor) experience.
 Surely it would come to me if I continued to embrace hope and hold on to faith.
 As my journey continued after donation day, I returned home first, as expected.
-Even though I knew he was in good hands I felt that I needed to be there with him at the hospital as his advocate.
+Even though I knew my husband was in good hands and now had good kidney function, I felt that I needed to be there with him at the hospital as his advocate.
 It was the only way I could feel some sense of control, yet my job at that moment was to recover.
 I understood that the donor is typically in more pain and challenged with a longer recovery, however, I was most anxious for him to return home, recover and then begin to enjoy the rest of our lives together.

 I expected that to be the case.